BroadbandForum/yang/docs/index.typ

 All descriptions MUST read as sentences or sentence fragments containing proper capitalization and punctuation, e.g., ending with periods.
+However, #link(<sec:bbf-25-reference-statements>)[reference statements]
-However, reference statements need not meet this requirement and do not need to terminate with a period.
+need not meet this requirement and do not need to terminate with a period.

 === BBF\-6: Special Values <sec:bbf-6-special-values>